 Zii and Matt, definitely.
 As those strips show, they're both so relaxed on the subject that their friends and lovers don't tend to find out until the subject arises in passing.

 DiDi and Sandra thought they were, but changed their minds after a bad mutual experience.
 After that, Sandra seemed to be confirmed heterosexual, but DiDi remained ambiguous, with stray thoughts hinting at bisexual impulses even before her drunken encounter with Peggy.

-Maybe Jossed or subverted by Gary.
+Maybe subverted (or Jossed) by Gary.
 At one point, everything seemed to be conspiring to put him in situations with Dillon, and Senna quite literally kissed him stupid.
 However, an ad hoc analysis session with Matt brought him to the conclusion that he wasn't gay, he just had an artist's eye for anything beautiful, which could include attractive men — and that's fitted his behaviour ever since, despite Dillon's hopes.
-The fact that he still finds Senna highly sexually desirable seems simply to show that he classifies her mentally as female, despite her non-standard anatomy.
+The fact that he still finds Senna highly sexually desirable (if confusing) seems simply to show that he can classify her mentally as female, despite her non-standard anatomy.

 Yuki, though it's far from By the Way with her.
 Zii, who knows her as well as anyone and was her lover, always categorised her as bi, but not actively so because of her psychological issues.
 The Cast Page confirms this.
 Subsequently, Yuki sets out to resolve these issues because of her romantic feelings for Gary.